Hudson Bay: Shores

 The western shores of the bay are a lowland known as the Hudson Bay Lowlands, covering 370000 km2, and are Canada's largest continuous peatland.
 Much of the landform has been shaped by the actions of glaciers and the shrinkage of the bay over long periods of time.
-The coastal area, located in a region characterized by permanently frozen layers of soil, known as permafrost, is a low-lying wetland that receives water from lakes and fast-flowing rivers.
+The coastal area, in a region characterized by permanently frozen layers of soil, known as permafrost, is a low-lying wetland that receives water from lakes and fast-flowing rivers.
 Signs of numerous former beach fronts can be seen far inland from the current shore.
-A large portion of the lowlands in the province of Ontario is part of the Polar Bear Provincial Park, and a similar portion of the lowlands in Manitoba is contained in Wapusk National Park, the latter location being a significant maternity denning area for polar bears.
+A large portion of the lowlands in the Province of Ontario is part of the Polar Bear Provincial Park, and a similar portion of the lowlands in Manitoba is contained in Wapusk National Park, the latter location being a significant maternity denning area for polar bears.

 In contrast, most of the eastern shores (the Quebec portion) form the western edge of the Canadian Shield in Quebec.
 The area is rocky and hilly.
 Its vegetation is typically boreal forest.The northern shores are tundra.

-Measured by shoreline, Hudson Bay is the largest bay in the world (the largest in area being the Bay of Bengal).
+Measured by shoreline, Hudson Bay is the second-largest bay in the world (after the Bay of Bengal).

 The distinctive arcuate segment on the eastern shore of Hudson Bay is referred to as the Nastapoka arc.

 Islands

-There are many islands in Hudson Bay, mostly near the eastern coast.
-All the islands, including those in James Bay, are part of Nunavut and lie in the Arctic Archipelago.
+There are many islands in Hudson Bay, mostly near the eastern coast, all of which, including those in James Bay, are part of Nunavut and lie in the Arctic Archipelago.
 Several are disputed by the Cree.

-One group of islands is the Belcher Islands.
-The Belcher Islands are located in the centre of the Nastapoka arc.
-Another group includes the Ottawa Islands which are located near the eastern shore of the Hudson Bay.
+Notable groups include the Belcher Islands in the centre of the Nastapoka arc, and the Ottawa Islands near the eastern shore of the Hudson Bay.